sghall/resonance/README.md

   };
 }
 ```
+The method, in this case, returns an object.

+**Note: In an upcoming release it will accept an array of objects so you can define custom timing and events on different keys.**

-The method returns an object.
-There are two reserved keys: timing and events.
+There are two reserved keys for your transition objects: timing and events.
 Both are optional.

 The default timing object looks like this...
 ```js